-In 2018, we featured a Spotlight on Preston, noting many of the factors that were helping to make it a property investment hotspot.
+In 2018, we featured a Spotlight on Preston, noting many of the factors that were helping to make the Preston property market a hotspot for investment.

 To sum up that post, key trends include a rising population, the revival of its city centre, and a City Deal, which is delivering £434 million of funding for economic regeneration.
 This is expected to generate around 20,000 new jobs, and to boost GVA by around £1 billion over the next decade.